-Note: This step saves all configuration changes to the NV-RAM to ensure that the changes are permanent.
-If you do not complete this step, rebooting or power cycling the switch will lose all of your current configuration changes.
+Note: This step saves all configuration changes to the NV-RAM to ensure that if the switch is rebooted or power cycled, the configuration changes will still be applied.

 Set your IPv4 settings

 System > IPv4 Setup

 This section allows you to change your switch IPv4 address settings.
 Typically, the IP address settings should be changed to match your existing network subnet in order to access the switch management page on your network.